MicrosoftDocs/bot-docs/articles/bot-design-best-practices.md

 ### Craft an engaging welcome message

-Always introduce your Bot to members of the chat.
+Always introduce your bot to members of the chat.

 Let users know how they can interact with your Bot (e.g., list command interfaces your Bot supports).